sceckert/IntroDHSpring2021/_week6/introduction-to-webscraping-and-open-refine.md

 OpenRefine keeps a running record of every action you take, and allows you to step back to the first step of the project

-## Advanced stuff you can do with OpenReinfe
+## Advanced stuff you can do with OpenRefine

 - Walk backward through the steps you've taken
 - Parse much larger datasets than this